Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationsection.md

                     </div>
                     <div class="cardText">
                         <h3><a href="internalcommunicationtools.md">Communication site template</a></h3>
-                        <p>This solution uses your existing investment in SharePoint, with a <b>specialized communication site template</b> for freelance programs.</p>
+                        <p>This solution uses your existing investment in SharePoint, with a specialized communication site template for freelance programs.</p>
                     </div>
                 </div>
             </div>